Al DeVormer

 Albert E. DeVormer (August 19, 1891 – August 29, 1966) was an American professional baseball player.
 He played as a backup catcher in Major League Baseball for the Chicago White Sox, New York Yankees, Boston Red Sox, and New York Giants.
 DeVormer batted and threw right-handed.
 He was born in Grand Rapids, Michigan.

 In a five-season career, he hit .258 with two home runs and 57 RBI.

-Devormer died in Grand Rapids, Michigan, at age 75.
+DeVormer died at St. Mary's Hospital in Grand Rapids, Michigan on August 29, 1966.